 Trichiasis is misalignment of eyelashes, which rub against the eyeball, in a person who does not have entropion.

-An eye doctor can remove the eyelashes with forceps.
+In people with trichiasis, an eye doctor can remove the eyelashes with forceps.
 If eyelashes grow back, other methods can be used to remove them, such as electrolysis (use of heat and electrical current to destroy the hair follicle) or cryosurgery (use of extreme cold to destroy the hair follicle).